 Try cutting a green apple into a wedge, cut out a section, and put some almond butter inside.
 Add a slice of strawberry for the tongue, capers or raisins for the teeth, and candy googly-eyes for extra effect.

-You can also add some healthy fruit kabobs on your platter as well.
+You can also add some healthy fruit kabobs to your Halloween snack tray as well.
+See how I made these Patriotic Fruit Kabobs or these Grinch Fruit Kabobs.

 Pop the popcorn as you would normally, either on the stovetop or in a popcorn machine.
 Divide the popped popcorn into two large bowls.